-The extent of employee participation in collective engagement and their success at inspiring behavior worth emulating by other employees trumps survey scores as a measure of engagement. © 2015 by Melcrum
+- The extent of employee participation in collective engagement and their success at inspiring behavior worth emulating by other employees trumps survey scores as a measure of engagement.

-To further add to the concept of dialogue, can you imagine for a moment if conflict in the work place included this particular best practice approach:
+To further add to the concept of dialogue, can you imagine for a moment if conflict in the workplace included the best practice approach of Solution-Based Coaching:

 Helping the person tell their problem-story in such a way that reframes the presenting problem as being solvable, highlights the client’s resources and ability to define and move toward a solution, while at the same time building a collaborative relationship where the coach has permission to hold the client accountable for proposed action steps.